amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 Here are some insights to help you join your fellow travellers in *giving single-use plastic bottles the flick*.

-*We are not finanically or otherwise affiliated with any of the products or services mentioned in this blog.*
+<sub>*We are not finanically or otherwise affiliated with any of the products or services mentioned in this blog.*

 ## Sri Lanka hydration guide